Ben-Fields/v-blend2d/README.md

 IDEs such as Visual Studio or Xcode require `--config Release`.
 Other IDEs/compilers require `-DCMAKE_BUILD_TYPE=Release`.
 GNU compilers prior to Cmake 3.1 require `-DCMAKE_C_FLAGS="-std=gnu99"`.
 All other compilers require `-DCMAKE_C_STANDARD=99`. (gnu99 is the C standard used by V).

-To look into: Make a v build script to detect the platform and build automatically.

 ## Contributing

 Components are currently added as needed.
 See [CONTRIBUTING.md](https://github.com/Ben-Fields/v-blend2d/blob/master/CONTRIBUTING.md) to add something you're missing.
 It's easy!